 Eggers: As a PhD drop-out, my perspective is that a graduate degree grants you respect — and there are other ways of earning that respect.
 So it really depends on you and what you value.
 You can succeed either way.

-Bryson: Not every Ph.D. is worth doing.
-Especially in America right now, there are a lot of people who will sell you a degree that isn't necessarily going to help you.
-Getting a degree now is partly about getting an education and partly about being in a cohort of people that are really trying to understand things, like I was at Edinburgh and MIT.
-They used to say a master's degree is the best thing to have if you're going to go out into industry, but you want a PhD if you're going to work in government labs or the top drawer of industrial labs — or if you want to be an academic yourself.
+Bryson: Not every PhD is worth doing.
+Getting a degree now is partly about getting an education and partly about being in a cohort of people who are really trying to understand things.
+They used to say a master’s degree is the best thing to have if you’re going to go out into industry, but you want a PhD if you’re going to work in government labs or the top drawer of industrial labs — or if you want to be an academic yourself.

 Mallick: Absolutely.
 A degree from Stanford in AI is worth a lot more than many other universities because you get to work with top researchers who are at the cutting edge of AI research.
 The choice of your major also makes a huge difference.